chinmoy12c/autopsy/DOCUMENTATION.md

 ## File output

 If a user clicks one of the three buttons to analyze a core dump, Autopsy will return the contents of the corresponding file (`gen_core_report.txt`, the backtrace file, or the siginfo file) to the user.

+## ASA decoder

+By clicking the `decode` button for a core dump for the first time, Autopsy will submit the contents of `decoder.txt` to the ASA traceback decoder and display the output.
+Autopsy saves the output in `decoder_output.html` and reads from this file instead during subsequent runs.

 ## Running GDB